 Roosters make the cockadoodledoo in the morning, and they say at 12 noon and at 3:00 pm in the afternoon.
-And I either hear or have been told many times that back then, with my grandparents days, they rely on roosters to know the time of the day.
+And I either hear or have been told many times that back then in the olden days, they rely on roosters to know the time of the day.
 Somehow interesting, as I hear the cockadoodledoo anytime of the day.

 Anyway, here's a legend that goes on how the first rooster came to be the way they are.

 Sidapa who was the God of War was always called by the rulers of different lands in the country for their villages to remain in peace.
 Sidapa knows that the key for peace to every land is each and every rulers friendship.
 If they all know how to get along, there would be no war but peace.

 Many rulers would be in line to see Sidapa just before sunrise.
 They were there to see Sidapa for his advice on how they would rule their lands so they would always be in peace.
 There were times that these rulers couldn't come to see Sidapa as often as they want to, and because of that, they get into arguments that later on becomes the reason for them to start war.
 Sharp spears are usually the warriors weapon.
 And if anyone got wounded or dies, it makes Sidapa very sad.
 But then, once he talks with the rulers to settle the misunderstanding, it makes him happy when they reconcile.
 He wants the rulers to listen and talk to one another.
 For Sidapa, if there's no love, there is war.
 And if there's love, there would be no war.